 A common reason of Photos not uploading to iCloud is due to lack of iCloud Storage Space, especially if it is a free iCloud Account with only 5 GB storage.

-If there is insufficient storage space, you can either buy more storage by tapping on Change Storage Plan. or make efforts to Free Up iCloud Storage.
+If there is insufficient storage space, you can buy either buy more storage by going to Manage Account Storage > Change Storage Plan or make efforts to Free Up iCloud Storage.

-If the Local Storage Space on your iPhone is to full, it can create problems while sending or uploading Photos to iCloud.
+If the Local Storage Space on iPhone is insufficient, it can create problems while uploading photos to iCloud.

 7. Check iCloud Service Status